Egbert-Azure/Install-HITECH-C-COMPILER/README.md

-# INSTALL UPDATED HITECH-C COMPILER FOR CP/M ON GenieIIIs Computer
+# Install Updated HITECH-C Compiler CP/M - GenieIIIs Computer

 Our objective is to run the updated C compiler on real Genie IIIs or sdltrs emulator.
 Next step would be to build a cross compiler on Windows with Visual Studio.